kumailzaidi23/Network-Sockets/README.md

 ## Code Breakdown

-- `socket.cpp`: Contains the main logic for creating and managing sockets.
 - `server.cpp`: Implements the server-side code to accept and handle client connections.
 - `client.cpp`: Implements the client-side code to connect to the server and send/receive data.